Imo Incident: Establishment of the Pyŏlgigun

 In 1881 as part of their plan to modernize Korea, King Gojong and his consort Queen Min had invited the Japanese military attaché Lieutenant Horimoto Reizō to serve as an adviser in creating a modern army.
-Eighty to one hundred young men (Note: Sources differ on the exact number of soldiers that made up the Special Skills Force, some sources state there were 80 members while others state there were 100.) of the aristocracy were to be given Japanese military training and a formation called the Pyŏlgigun ('Special Skills Force') was established.
-In January 1882, the government also reorganized the existing five-army garrison structure into the Muwiyŏng ('Palace Guards Garrison') and the Changŏyŏng ('Capital Guards Garrison').
-However, there was resentment towards the Pyŏlgigun on the part of the soldiers of the regular army who were envious of the formation as it was much better equipped and treated than they were.
+Eighty to one hundred young and fit men (Note: Sources differ on the exact number of soldiers that made up the Special Skills Force, some sources state there were 80 members while others state there were 100.) of all former Five Army Garrisons to be given Japanese military training and a formation called the Pyŏlgigun ('Special Skills Force') was established.
+In January 1882, the government also reorganized the existing five-army garrison structure into the Muwiyŏng ('Capital Guards Garrison') and the Jangeoyŏng ('Capital Garrison' or 'Brave Defense Garrison') post the 80~100 men were enrolled into the Pyŏlgigun However, there was resentment towards the Pyŏlgigun on the part of the soldiers of the regular army who were envious of the formation as it was much better equipped and treated than they were.
 Additionally, more than 1000 soldiers had been discharged in the process of overhauling the army, most of them were either old or disabled and the rest had not been given their pay in rice for 13 months.

 In June, King Gojong having been informed of the situation, ordered that a month's allowance of rice be given to the soldiers.
 He directed Min Gyeom-ho, the overseer of government finances and the Queen Min's nephew, to handle the matter.
 Min, in turn, handed the matter over to his steward who sold the good rice he had been given and used the money to buy millet that he mixed with sand and bran.
 As a result, the rice became so rotten and foul smelling as being inedible.